pattonsgirl/CEG3120/Projects/Project3/README.md

 ## Extra Credit - Haproxy Container Image - +10%

+Your project must have commits against the required work *before* doing the extra credit portions.

 Create a folder in `Project3` called `haproxy`.

 Copy in your `haproxy` configuration file.
 Create a `Dockerfile` that will build from the [`haproxy` Official Iamge](https://hub.docker.com/_/haproxy/) and copies your `haproxy` configuration file to the default location for `haproxy` in the container filesystem.